nodulusteam/-methodus-throng/readme.md

 **Throng** decorators enable *caching & throttling* of class methods in your app.

 > *meaning:* a large, densely packed crowd of people or animals.
 > "he pushed his way through the throng"

+An unintrusive approach for cache and throttle, that can be applied any where in a typescript application.

 ### Install
 `npm i @methodus/throng`